Chai Xianghua: Appearances

 Xianghua was introduced in the 1998 video game Soulcalibur, tasked by the emperor of China to locate a weapon called the "Hero's Sword", and to this end posed as a member of a traveling circus troupe.
 Along the way they encounter others searching for the sword, namely Kilik who informs them that the sword is in fact a sentient evil blade called "Soul Edge".
 Upon defeating the sword's wielder they were pulled into an ethereal void and fought the embodiment of the sword's spirit, Inferno.
 During the fight Xianghua's own sword revealed itself to be "Soulcalibur", Soul Edge's antithesis, and with it they were able to defeat Inferno though lost Soulcailbur while trying to escape the void.
 Later upon discovering fragments of Soul Edge still survived, she traveled again with Kilik seeking to destroy it for good.
 Though the two become separated, she bears him a child, Xiba, and in an arranged marriage to a Chinese general has another, Leixia.

 In print media, Xianghua appears in the Soulcalibur Hong Kong manhua retelling of the game.
 Encountering a group of lizardmen, humans mutated into crazed anthropomorphic lizards due to Soul Edge's influence, she is rescued by Kilik.
-Her sword at this point suddenly tranforms into Soulcalibur, and instantly destroys the lizardmen.
+Her sword at this point suddenly transforms into Soulcalibur, and instantly destroys the lizardmen.